JonnyGamer/FourIsMagicOnSteroids/README.md

 # FourIsMagicOnSteroids
 Four is magic, but on steroids
+Fortuitous Numbers

 ## What is the game commonly called `Four is magic`?